methodXD/Class3Project/Codebook.md

 ### Data Dictionary

  * [1] "subject"
 		The identifier of the volunteer subject who carried out the experiment.
-		   1-30
+		   * 1-30
  * [2] "activity_desc"
 		A description of the activity being performed during the data measurement by each subject.
-		   WALKING
+		   * WALKING
-		   WALKING_UPSTAIRS
+		   * WALKING_UPSTAIRS
-		   WALKING_DOWNSTAIRS
+		   * WALKING_DOWNSTAIRS
-		   SITTING
+		   * SITTING
-		   STANDING
+		   * STANDING
-		   LAYING
+		   * LAYING
  * [3] "tBodyAcc.mean_.X"
-		Mean of the Time Domain Signal of Body Linear Acceleration in the X-Coordinate numeric (normalized and bounded within [-1,1].)
+		Mean of the Time Domain Signal of Body Linear Acceleration in the X-Coordinate
+			numeric (normalized and bounded within [-1,1].)
  * [4] "tBodyAcc.mean_.Y"
-		Mean of the Time Domain Signal of Body Linear Acceleration in the Y-Coordinate numeric (normalized and bounded within [-1,1].)
+		Mean of the Time Domain Signal of Body Linear Acceleration in the Y-Coordinate
+			numeric (normalized and bounded within [-1,1].)
- [5] "tBodyAcc.mean_.Z"
+ * [5] "tBodyAcc.mean_.Z"
  		Mean of the Time Domain Signal of Body Linear Acceleration in the Z-Coordinate
 			numeric (normalized and bounded within [-1,1].)
- [6] "tGravityAcc.mean_.X"
+ * [6] "tGravityAcc.mean_.X"
  		Mean of the Time Domain Signal of Gravity Linear Acceleration in the X-Coordinate
 			numeric (normalized and bounded within [-1,1].)
- [7] "tGravityAcc.mean_.Y"
+ * [7] "tGravityAcc.mean_.Y"
   		Mean of the Time Domain Signal of Gravity Linear Acceleration in the Y-Coordinate
 			numeric (normalized and bounded within [-1,1].)
- [8] "tGravityAcc.mean_.Z"
+ * [8] "tGravityAcc.mean_.Z"
   		Mean of the Time Domain Signal of Gravity Linear Acceleration in the Z-Coordinate
 			numeric (normalized and bounded within [-1,1].)
  [9] "tBodyAccJerk.mean_.X"
  		Mean of the Time Domain Signal of Body Linear Acceleration Jerk in the X-Coordinate